-How to get a place on the Mille Miglia
+How to get an entry on the Mille Miglia

 It’s the most famous event in the world, and always oversubscribed.
 Here’s how to increase your chances of an entry into Italy’s 1000-mile classic road race